SEN Information Report

 Arrangements for handling complaints from parents of children with SEN about the provision made at the school –

-If parents have concerns about the special educational provision in place for their child they should contact the SENCO (Mrs J Hills) in the first instance.
-If parents are not satisfied with the outcome following this contact then they can contact Mr Merrick-Wren, Assistant Principal, who responsible for line managing the SEN Team.
-If parents remain unsatisfied they can follow the advice in the Complaints Policy available in the policies section of the website.
+If parents have concerns about the special educational provision in place for their child they should contact the SENCO (Mrs F Horsford) in the first instance.
+If parents are not satisfied with the outcome following this contact then they can follow the advice in the Complaints Policy available in the policies section of the website.

 How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people’s SEN and supporting their families